OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [COVID-19 Travel Regulations Map](https://www.iatatravelcentre.com/world.php)
   An interactive map that shows you the current travel restrictions and entry requirements in regards to the COVID-19 pandemic.
 - [Travel Restrictions Map](https://apply.joinsherpa.com/map)
-  Another interactive map the shows you the currently travel restrictions in-place due to the COVID-19 pandemic.
+  Another interactive map the shows you the current travel restrictions in-place due to the COVID-19 pandemic.

 ## **Topographic and Geologic Maps**